Eyescale/Consensus/Release/Version-1.2/README.txt

 	to supporting the TM.single story example, prior to moving on to our targeted major feature development - now happening in Version-WIP.

-Contents
-    Version-1.2 File Format extensions
+New Features

+	The following features were added to the Version-1.1 feature list - modulo the changes mentioned in the Changes section below

 	      Feature Name	      Syntax				Description

 	assignment operator	in/on/do : variable : value	(( *, variable ), value ) instantiated
 	  			in/on/do : variable : ~.	(( *, variable ), value ) released if it was
 								instantiated, and ( *, variable ) manifested

+	ternary operator    ( ... expr ? expr : expr ... )	the first sub-expression (which we call guard)
+								is evaluated independently of its level in the overall expression - see more information in ./design/specs/bm-TERNARY-implementation.txt

+	contrary operator	in ~.: expression		passes if expression fails on ~.: expression		passes if no event matches expression do ~.: expression		nop

 	list		      (( expr, ... ):_sequence_:)	instantiates ((((( expr, * ), a ), b ), ... ), z )
 				       ^-------- ellipsis	            star --------^
 								  where
 									_sequence_ is as per B% literal

-	  ternary operator    ( ... expr ? expr : expr ... )	the first sub-expression (which we call guard)
-								is evaluated independently of its level in the overall expression

-	  negative		in ~.: expression		passes if expression fails on ~.: expression		passes if no event matches expression do ~.: expression		nop

-	  signal		do identifier~			releases identifier base entity upon creation
+	signal			do identifier~			releases base entity named identifier upon creation

-    Other Changes and Additions [ SECTION TO BE COMPLETED ]

-	      Feature Name				Description
+Changes & Extensions

+	1. Base mark
+	2. Star
+	3. Sub-narrative definition
+	4. Input handling integration
+	5. Concurrent reassignment unauthorized

+    1. Base mark

-	  Base mark		The position of the query signum ? is no longer restricted.
+	The position of the query signum ? indicative of the Narrative query Register Variable %? is no longer restricted to leading the occurrence.

 	For instance the following narrative - distributed as Test/10_basemark

 		on init
 			do : variable : value
 		else on : variable : .
 			do : variable : ~.
 		else on ~((*,variable), ? )
 			do >"%_\n": %?
 			do exit

-				outputs the variable's previous value - here "value" - provided that value itself has not been released.
+	outputs the previous variable's value - here "value" - provided that value itself has not been released.

+    2. Star

+	The CNDB star * base entity is now created at CNDB creation time.
+	It can be released and thereby release all star-associated relationship instances - including variable-value associations - but it can no longer be removed.

+    3. Sub-narrative definition

+	Sub-narratives can now be defined as follow

+		.identifier: ( expression )	// starting new line

+	where
+		identifier anywhere in the sub-narrative's body will reference the sub-narrative instance, instead of the default "this" as per Version-1.1 sub-narrative definition syntax - still supported:

+		: ( expression )		// starting new line

+    4. Input handling integration

+	.ini file, external input, and general instantiation are now sharing the same code base.
+As a consequence, all capabilities previously available only through external input (e.g. creation of B% literals) are now generically available.

+	The contrary is of course far from being true, e.g. no reference is allowed via external input to existing CNDB contents, and assignment operations are only supported externally via ((*,variable),value)

+    5. Concurrent reassignment unauthorized

+	Assigning the same variable twice in the course of the same frame will fail, causing a Warning to be printed out to stderr.

+Others
+	The Consensus code base is now organized as follow:

+		./Consensus/Base
+			source code for libcn.a
+			Examples/
+				0_System/
+				1_Yak/
+				2_Converter/
+				3_Segmentize/
+				4_StateMachine/
+				5_Ternarize/
+				6_BTreefy/
+		./Consensus/Release
+			Version-1.0/
+				source code for libbmod.a
+				main.c for B% executable
+				Examples/
+					0_TuringMachine/
+				Test/
+			Version-1.1/
+				source code for libbmod.a
+				main.c for B% executable
+				Examples/
+					0_TuringMachine/
+					1_Schematize/
+				Test/
+			Version-1.2/
+				source code for libbmod.a
+				main.c for B% executable
+				Examples/
+					0_TuringMachine/
+					1_Schematize/
+					2_TM-single/
+				Test/

+	Note that, as of Version-1.2, we generate and use the static object libraries libcn.a and libbmod.a as opposed to dynamic shared object libraries.